cdaein/sketch-wrapper-examples/README.md

 ## How to run

 1. Download or clone this repo to your machine.
+1. `cd` into the downloaded folder.
 1. Intall the dependencies by running `npm install` in your Terminal.
 You need to have Node.js installed on your computer.
+1. To run the sketch, in the Terminal, run `npm start`.
+The repo uses Vite.js for dev server.
+1. Open the browser and go to the localhost.
+By default, it is `http://localhost:5173/`.
 1. In the `examples` folder, there are both TypeScript and JavaScript sketches.
 JS sketches are compiled from TS.
-To run any of the sketches, update the `<script>` tag in `index.html` to point to a JS or TS sketh.
+To run any of the sketches, update the `<script>` tag in `index.html` to point to a JS or TS sketch.
-1. To run the sketch, in the Terminal, run `npm start`.
-The repo uses Vite.js for dev server.

 ## Outputs